Yash Chopra: Formation of Yash Raj Films, continued success, setback and resurgence (1971–1992)

-The '80s marked a professional setback in Chopra's career, as several films he directed and produced in that period failed to leave a mark at the Indian box-office.
+The 1980s marked a professional setback in Chopra's career, as several films he directed and produced in that period failed to leave a mark at the Indian box-office.
 His film Mashaal (1984) was his first collaboration with the legendary actor, Dilip Kumar.
 The action-oriented film, which was based on the well-known Marathi play titled Ashroonchi Zhali Phule, received critical acclaim, but fared only average at the box-office.
-A year later, he made Faasle, a romantic drama starring Sunil Dutt, Rekha, Rohan Kapoor and Farah, which proved to be a critical and commercial disaster.
+A year later, he made Faasle, a romantic drama starring Sunil Dutt, Rekha, Rohan Kapoor and Farah, which proved to be a critical and commercial disaster at the box-office.
 He and critics consider it his worst film.
 Vijay (1988) was also a box-office failure.
-The film received mixed reviews from critics and was dubbed a remake of Trishul.
+The film received mixed-to-negative reviews from critics and was dubbed a remake of Trishul.

 Chopra's lean phase ended in 1989 with the highly-successful romantic musical Chandni, a film with all the hallmarks of what has come to be known as the "Yash Chopra style": heroine-oriented, romantic, emotional, depicting the lifestyle of the elite, with melodious music used in songs picturized in foreign locations.
 It marked the first collaboration between Chopra and Sridevi.
 The huge success of its soundtrack was instrumental in ending the era of violence in Bollywood films and bringing back music into Hindi films.
-After a string of critically and commercially movies, the success of Chandni consolidated Sridevi's position as the top female Bollywood star of the era.
+After a string of critically and commercially films, the success of Chandni consolidated Sridevi's position as the top female Bollywood star of the era.
 Though it was not the first time Chopra shot a film in Switzerland, the extensive scenes shot there made it a popular tourist destination for Indians.
-The film won the National Film Award for Best Popular Film Providing Wholesome Entertainment for 1989.
+The film won the National Film Award for Best Popular Film Providing Wholesome Entertainment for 1989, in addition to earning Chopra his eighth nomination for the Filmfare Award for Best Director.

-He followed it with Lamhe (1991), an intergenerational musical romantic drama starring frequent collaborators Sridevi and Anil Kapoor.
-The film received widespread critical acclaim, had exceptional music, and was one of the biggest Bollywood hits in the overseas market; however, it was a moderate box-office success in India due to its controversial storyline.
-The film won five Filmfare awards, including the Filmfare Award for Best Film.
+He followed it with Lamhe (1991) an intergenerational musical romantic drama starring frequent collaborators Sridevi and Anil Kapoor.
+The film received widespread critical acclaim, had exceptional music, and was one of the biggest Bollywood hits in the overseas market; however, it was a flop in India due to its controversial storyline.
+The film won five Filmfare Awards, including the Filmfare Award for Best Film, and earned Chopra his ninth nomination for the Filmfare Award for Best Director.
 Over the years, Lamhe has been hailed as a cult classic; it is regarded as a modern masterpiece and possibly his finest film to date.
 It was featured in Outlook magazine's list of All-Time Great Indian films.
 It has been cited by Chopra as his personal favourite of his films.

 In 1992, Chopra directed Parampara.
-Despite an all-star cast of Ramya Krishnan, Aamir Khan, Raveena Tandon, Sunil Dutt, Anupam Kher, Vinod Khanna, Ashwini Bhave and Saif Ali Khan (In his film debut), the film was a commercial failure and was panned by critics for its weak storyline and soundtrack, although Chopra's direction was commended.
+Despite an all-star cast of Ramya Krishnan, Aamir Khan, Raveena Tandon, Sunil Dutt, Anupam Kher, Vinod Khanna, Ashwini Bhave and Saif Ali Khan (in his film debut), the film was a commercial failure and was panned by critics for its weak storyline and soundtrack, although Chopra's direction was commended.